New research shows increase in extreme IOD events

 When in positive mode we see cooler waters off Indonesia, increased upwelling and drier weather locally, while anomalous south-east trades pile up warmer water to the east, off the African coast bringing wetter weather.

-When in negative mode, the opposite occurs with warmer waters off Indonesia, anomalous westerly winds along the equator and upwelling leading to cooler water off east Africa.
+When in negative mode, the opposite occurs with warmer waters off Indonesia, anomalous westerly winds along the equator and upwelling leading to cooler water off east Africa and wetter weather across Australia.

 Regarding surf potential, the positive IOD events bring stronger south-east trade winds across Java and Sumatra and this limits surfing options in between large swell events (as small wave spots become blown out) while also adding discomfort regarding the cooler water temps and wind chill.
 Nothing a springy can't fix, but if you travel without one, your surfing time will be cut shot.